Office of Continuing Medical Education

-The content of MUSC CME activities addresses primary care, specialty and subspecialty content areas across the disciplines of medicine.
+Based on gaps in health care in the state of South Carolina and other southeastern states, MUSC CME activities address primary care, specialty and subspecialty content areas across the various disciplines of medicine.
 Our educational activities are drawn from evidence-based knowledge originating in basic medical sciences, clinical disciplines, public health, behavioral medicine and preventive medicine.
-The ACGME/ABMS core competencies are an important component of our CME activities.
-These competencies include clinical care, medical knowledge, professionalism, communication skills, practice-based improvement, and systems-based practice.
 The Office of CME is committed to continuous monitoring of content areas to provide educational content that is scientifically rigorous, balanced, objective and independent of commercial influence.
+An important component of our CME activities includes the core competencies of the ACGME/ABMS, IOM, and IPEC competencies, where appropriate.

 Types Of Activities Provided